Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 Moderate: Sesame oil (warming), almond oil

-Reduce: Mustard oil, corn oil, excessive fried or deep-fried foods
+Reduce: Mustard oil, corn oil, excess fried or deep-fried foods

 Dairy